-It will therefore be interesting to see how the Trade surplus trend will continue in the 4th Quarter 2009 SARB Bulletin (due 23 March 2010), and more importantly whether the Trade surplus has been maintained - based on preliminary data, we think it unlikely.
+It will therefore be interesting to see how the Trade surplus trend will continue in the 1st Quarter 2010 SARB Bulletin (due 24 June).

 But of course, the Trade Account only makes up a portion of the Current Account - the other being the Services Account.